andrew/ultimate-awesome/README.md

 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.
 - [awesome-crypto-wallets](https://github.com/awesomelistsio/awesome-crypto-wallets) - A curated list of awesome resources, tools, and wallets for securely storing, managing, and transferring cryptocurrencies.
 This list covers software wallets, hardware wallets, multi-currency wallets, and privacy-focused options.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
+- [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.